-In 2008, a Duke-Durham Neighborhood Partnership middle school principal approached Duke’s Office of Durham and Regional Affairs (DARA) with a problem: More and more of his Latino students were engaging in risky behaviors, joining gangs, and otherwise setting themselves on a path to drop out of school and become disconnected.
+In 2008, a Duke-Durham Neighborhood Partnership middle school principal approached Duke’s Office of Durham and Community Affairs (DARA) with a problem: More and more of his Latino students were engaging in risky behaviors, joining gangs, and otherwise setting themselves on a path to drop out of school and become disconnected.

 As DARA staff reached out to other Partnership principals and to partner non-profit organization El Centro Hispano, it became clear that local Latino students, who comprise a growing percentage of the Durham Public Schools population, were struggling in both the academic and social arenas and that their families were generally disconnected from school activities and resources.

 DARA and El Centro Hispano, in collaboration with local schools, launched the Enlaces Latino youth outreach program in October 2009.
 Enlaces serves fourth- to seventh-grade Latino students — at E.K.
 Powe, Lakewood and Watts Elementary Schools; Durham School of the Arts; and Rogers-Herr Middle — to build protective factors against gangs, teenage pregnancy, and dropping out of school.

 Now that Enlaces is in its second year, the program participants and coordinators see the many ways that the weekly student workshops, monthly parent workshops, and new support network are having an impact on the students and families served.

 “The Enlaces parents are more comfortable and interested in having contact with their children’s teachers, and they’re expressing a greater appreciation for the importance of education,” said Carmen Soto, one of two Enlaces facilitators employed through DARA by El Centro Hispano.

 “Children are also bonding as participants of Enlaces,” Soto continued.
 “They encourage good behavior.
 If a friend is acting up, they say things like, ‘Don’t do that.
 We are in Enlaces.
 We have to be better than that.'”